Dudley G. Wooten: Career

 Wooten was elected as a Democrat to the Fifty-seventh Congress to fill the vacancy caused by the death of Robert Emmet Burke and served from July 13, 1901, to March 3, 1903.
 In 1902 Wooten lost in his attempt to be nominated as the Democratic candidate for the house seat.

 Later years

 After leaving the house, Wooten resumed his law practice in Seattle, Washington.

 He served as special judge of the superior court at various times.

 He served as delegate to the National Rivers and Harbors Congress in 1912.

 He served as delegate to the National Conservation Congress in 1913.

 He was appointed a member of the State board of higher curricula by the Governor in 1919.

 Wooten worked as a professor of law at the University of Notre Dame, Notre Dame, Indiana from 1924 to 1928.
-He died, while on a visit, in Austin, Texas, on February 7, 1929.